 -

-Financial panorama, NewsThe tariff era: Growing markets, slowing economies
+Financial panorama, Investment and markets, NewsThe tariff era: Growing markets, slowing economies

 Le 12 mai 2025, les représentant américains et chinois ont convenu de réduire le taux des tarifs à 30 % pour les importations aux États-Unis et à 10 % pour les importations en Chine, et ce, pour une période de 90 jours.
 L’accord sous-entendait l’autorisation de la part des autorités gouvernementales chinoises d’une reprise des exportations de minerais rares.